frankdean/coordinate-converter/README.md

 ## Docker

+The application can be run in Docker as follows:

+	$ docker run --name convert-coord --publish 8000:80 \
+	-d fdean/convert-coord:latest

+Stop the container with:

+	$ docker container stop convert-coord

+Start the container with:

+	$ docker container rm convert-coord

-It is possible to develop the application using a Docker container, by working in the directory containing the current source code, and peforming a bind mount of the source folder with the `/webapp` folder in the container.
+It is also possible to develop the application using a Docker container, by working in the directory containing the current source code, and peforming a bind mount of the source folder with the `/webapp` folder in the container.

 **Note:** the container will already have a copy of the source code in the `/webapp` folder.
 The bind mount will bind over that folder,